SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 ![](assets/chapter-5-2-images/01.Histogram-03.png)

-After we determine how many numbers each group has, we can move on to calculating the percentage, which is the main point of the problem.
+After we determine how many numbers each group has, we can move on to calculating the percentage, which is the main point of the task.
 For this, we’ll use the following formula:

 <p align="center"><strong>(group percentage) = (count of numbers in group) * 100 / (count of all numbers)</strong></p>